Skip to main content

 4 What Is Moisture Content?

-Moisture content is the amount of water inside wood.
+Moisture content is simply the amount of water inside wood, expressed as a percentage of the dry weight.

 Practical Tip